Lisa Murkowski: Early life, education, and early career

 Murkowski was born in Ketchikan in the Territory of Alaska, the daughter of Nancy Rena (née Gore) and Frank Murkowski.
 Her paternal great-grandfather was of Polish descent, and her mother's ancestry is Irish and French Canadian.
 As a child, she and her family moved around the state with her father's job as a banker.
+After high school, Murkowski interned under Senator Ted Stevens in a Washington summer internship program.
+She attended Willamette University for two years before transferring to Georgetown University.
 She earned a B.A. degree in economics from Georgetown University in 1980, the same year her father was elected to the U.S. Senate.
 She is a member of Pi Beta Phi sorority and represented Alaska as the 1980 Cherry Blossom Princess.
 She received her J.D. degree in 1985 from Willamette University College of Law.
-Murkowski subsequently failed the bar exam four times in a row, passing on her fifth attempt.
+Murkowski failed the bar exam four times, passing on her fifth attempt.

 Murkowski worked as an attorney in the Anchorage District Court Clerk's office from 1987 to 1989.
 From 1989 to 1998, she was an attorney in private practice in Anchorage.
 She served on the Mayor's Task Force for the Homeless from 1990 to 1991.